Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-In the \emph{testing phase}, participants were shown twelve apartments they had not previously seen.
-The order of the first ten was randomized, while the remaining two always appeared last, for reasons described below.
-In the four primary experimental conditions, participants were asked to guess what the model would predict for each apartment (i.e., simulate the model) and to indicate how confident they were in this guess on a five-point scale (Figure~\ref{fig:exp1_step1}).
-They were then shown the model's prediction and asked to indicate how confident they were that the model was correct (Figure~\ref{fig:exp1_step2}).
-Finally, they were asked to make their own prediction of the apartment's price and to indicate how confident they were in this prediction (Figure~\ref{fig:exp1_step3}).
-In the baseline condition, participants were asked to predict the price of each apartment and to indicate their confidence.
+In the \emph{testing phase}, participants were shown twelve apartments that they had not previously seen.
+The order of the first ten apartments was randomized, while the remaining two apartments always appeared last, for {the} reasons described below.
+In the four primary experimental conditions, participants were asked to guess what the model would predict for each apartment's selling price (i.e., simulate the model's prediction) and to state their confidence in this guess on a five-point scale (see Figure~\ref{fig:exp1_step1}).
+They were then shown the model's prediction and asked to state their confidence in that prediction (see Figure~\ref{fig:exp1_step2}).
+Finally, they were asked for their own prediction of the apartment's selling price and to state their confidence in this prediction (Figure~\ref{fig:exp1_step3}).
+In the baseline condition, participants just were asked to predict the selling price of each apartment and to state their confidence in this prediction.

-The apartments shown to participants were selected from a data set of apartments sold between 2013 and 2015 on the Upper West Side of New York City, and were taken from StreetEasy.com, a popular real estate website.
-To create the models for the four primary experimental conditions, we first trained a two-feature linear regression model on our data set, rounding coefficients for readability.\footnote{For each estimated coefficient, we found a round number that was within one quarter of a standard error of the estimate.} To keep the models as similar as possible, we fixed the coefficients for number of bathrooms and square footage and the intercept of the eight-feature model to match those of the two-feature model, and then trained a linear regression model with the remaining six features, following the same rounding procedure.
-The models explain $82\%$ of the variance in the apartment prices.
-When presenting the model predictions to participants, we rounded predictions to the nearest \$100,000.
-The model coefficients are shown in Figure~\ref{fig:conditions}.
+We selected the apartments from a data set of apartments sold between 2013 and 2015 on the Upper West Side of New York City, taken from StreetEasy.com, a popular real-estate website.
+To create the models, we first fit a two-feature linear regression model (i.e., estimated the model's coefficients) using this data set and rounded the coefficients for readability.\footnote{For each coefficient, we found a round number that was within one quarter of a standard error of the estimated coefficient.} To ensure that the models were as similar as possible, we fixed the intercept and the coefficients for number of bathrooms and square footage in an eight-feature model to match those of the two-feature model, and then fit the model (i.e., estimated the model's coefficients for the remaining six features) and followed the same rounding procedure as with the two-feature model.
+The rounded coefficients for both models are shown in Figure~\ref{fig:conditions}.
+The models explain $82\%$ of the variance in the apartments' selling prices.
+When presenting the models' predictions to participants, we rounded each prediction to the nearest \$100,000.